ACEP ID:

 1. Can I bill for Digital Nerve Blocks?

-For payers following CPT guidelines, this service, code 64450 (Injection, anesthetic agent; other peripheral nerve or branch) or any other type of nerve block is not separately coded when performed as a component of a surgical procedure (e.g., laceration repair).
+For payers following CPT guidelines, this service, code 64450 (Injection, anesthetic agent and/or steroid; other peripheral nerve or branch) or any other type of nerve block is not separately coded when performed as a component of a surgical procedure (e.g., laceration repair).
 In this instance, a digital nerve block is clearly bundled as part of the global surgical package, as outlined in the CPT Introduction to the Surgical section-CPT Surgical Package Definition.
-Under Medicare's global services package rules, digital nerve blocks have long been bundled when performed as a component of a surgical procedure.
+Under Medicare's global services package rules, Digital Nerve Blocks have long been bundled when performed as a component of a surgical procedure.
 For example, when performing a nerve block for a laceration repair of a finger, only the laceration repair should be coded and not the nerve block.

 2. Can I bill for Dental Blocks?

-A dental block is a billable procedure.
-CPT 64400 (Injection, anesthetic agent; trigeminal nerve, any division or branch) can be coded when performing associated dental nerve blocks.
+Yes, a Dental Block is a billable procedure.
+CPT 64400 (Injection, anesthetic agent; trigeminal nerve, each branch (i.e., ophthalmic, maxillary, mandibular) can be coded when performing associated dental nerve blocks.
+This includes blocks for the infraorbital and inferior alveolar nerves.

 The appropriate Evaluation/Management code modified with a -25 modifier may be used in addition to the nerve block code to identify a significant, “separately identifiable” medical service.

-3. Some ER physicians are performing peripheral nerve blocks for procedural anesthesia or pain control (e.g., femoral nerve blocks for hip fractures).
+3. Some ER physicians perform Peripheral Nerve Blocks for procedural anesthesia or pain control (e.g., femoral nerve blocks for hip fractures).
 Are these procedures billable?

 Multiple nerve blocks are available in CPT.
 These codes are dependent on the anatomical location of the nerve being blocked (CPT codes 64400-64530).
 It is important to be specific in your procedure note as to which nerve is being blocked.
-For example, when performing a fascia iliaca block to inject the femoral and lateral cutaneous nerve, use the CPT code 64447 [Injection, anesthetic agent (femoral nerve, single)].
+For example, when performing a Fascia Iliaca Block to anesthetize the femoral and lateral cutaneous nerve, use the CPT code 64447 [Injection, anesthetic agent (femoral nerve, single)].

 The CPT surgical package includes “Local infiltration, metacarpal/metatarsal/digital block or topical anesthesia”; however, a RAPTIR is a regional block as opposed to the included local block and is separately reportable.

-An ED visit that included a RAPTIR block would be coded with the appropriate 9928x E/M code.
-The CPT code for the procedure (e.g., 25605-54 - Closed treatment of distal radial fracture (e.g., Colles or Smith type) or epiphyseal separation, includes closed treatment of fracture of ulnar styloid, when performed; with manipulation), the CPT code for the injection (64415 - Injection, anesthetic agent; brachial plexus, single) and the CPT code for the ultrasound guidance (76942-26 -Ultrasonic guidance for needle placement (e.g., biopsy, aspiration, injection, localization device), imaging supervision and interpretation).
+An ED visit that included a RAPTIR block would be coded with the appropriate 9928x E/M code if a separately identifiable service was performed.
+The CPT code for the procedure (e.g., 25605-54 - Closed treatment of distal radial fracture (e.g., Colles or Smith type) or epiphyseal separation, includes closed treatment of fracture of ulnar styloid, when performed; with manipulation), and the CPT code for the injection (64415 - Injection, anesthetic agent; brachial plexus, single).

-7. Are trigger point injections performed by the ED physician/QHP a billable procedure?
+6. Are Trigger Point Injections performed by the ED physician/QHP a billable procedure?

-Trigger point injections are a billable service but seem to be closely scrutinized by payers.
+Trigger Point Injections are a billable service but seem to be closely scrutinized by payers.
 While there is no CMS policy at the national level (NCD) regarding trigger point injections, several CMS Medicare contractors have LCDs (Local Carrier Determination) that restrict payment for trigger point injections to specific ICD-10-CM codes.
-Per an LCD from the CMS website, “Claims without one of these diagnoses will always be denied.”
-See the LCD for the list of codes.
+See the LCD from the CMS website for the list of codes that support medical necessity (a short list) and the list of codes that do not support medical necessity (much longer list).

 The best practice is to include documentation that indicates conservative/noninvasive treatment, e.g., oral pain medication, heat/cold treatment, massage therapy, etc., has been tried and failed.